nikitavoloboev/data/focusing/rules.md

 ## 2Do

 - Only contain things I need to get done Today in _Today_.
 Important tasks are stored in Starred sorted by priority.
-Keep _Today_ list manageable (< 20 tasks).
+Keep _Today_ list manageable (< 15 tasks).
 - All 2Do tasks need to be actionable.
 - Work on tasks based on priority (starred completed first).
+Starred tasks have no priority.
 - Don't include context in the task title.
 Add it as a tag instead.
 - Add time estimates to tasks that might take 1 hour or more, where appropriate.